+UnicodeEscapeSequence ::

-UnicodeEscapeSequence :: \u HexDigit HexDigit HexDigit HexDigit
+\u HexDigit HexDigit HexDigit HexDigit

 The definitions of the nonterminals HexDigit and OctalDigit are given in section 7.7.3.
+SourceCharacter is described in sections 2 and 6.

 A string literal stands for a value of the String type.
 The string value (SV) of the literal is described in terms of character values (CV) contributed by the various parts of the string literal.
 As part of this process, some characters within the string literal are interpreted as having a mathematical value (MV), as described below or in section 7.7.3.